nadavkav/moodle-filter_teamsubmit/README.md

 In which 5 is the limit of team members, including the leader which submit the assignment in everyone's name and also get graded, which is copied to all other members.

-If you are using the filter Geberico spacial button to initiate and innsert the this filter's shortcode, you should get the Generico preset from the main folder of this repository (filter/teamsubmit/generico-preset-team_submit.txt), and install it into your system too.
+If you are using the [filter Generico](https://moodle.org/plugins/filter_generico) and its [spacial button](https://moodle.org/plugins/atto_generico) to initiate and innsert the this filter's shortcode, you should get the Generico preset from the main folder of this repository (filter/teamsubmit/generico-preset-team_submit.txt), and install it into your system too.

 Here is the Generico syntax: